SulwanMAS/VideoGameDataAnalysis/README.md

 as the data analysts that they hire could give.

 The stakeholders are giving the data analysts these core questions such as :
-1. Genre Selection : Which genre has the highest market efficiency?
+1. Genre Efficiency : Which genre has the highest market efficiency?
-2. Platform Priotization : What Platform is the best way to get as many customers possible?
+2. Platform Performance : What Platform is the best way to get as many customers possible?
-3. Regional Localization : How should we tailor our marketing strategy to each region?
+3. Regional Demand : How should we tailor our marketing strategy to each region?

 # Key Findings
 1. Genre Efficiency :